opensafely/documentation/docs/datapast/index.md

 ## The workflow for submission for publication approval

 All OpenSAFELY project outputs (e.g results, papers, presentations, etc.) need to be approved before they can be made public (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).
-The Clinical Datapast Review forms part of this publication approval process.
-For full guidance, including step-by-step instructions, can be found on the Policies for Researchers webpage > Acknowledgement and Data Sharing/Publication Policy > Publication of Results > in the Datasets used section.
+The Clinical DATAPAST Review forms part of this publication approval process.

+The Publication of Results Policy can be found at https://www.opensafely.org/policies-for-researchers/publication-of-results-policy/

 ## The timelines

 1. Users can expect to receive the DATAPAST templates from advisors within 2-4 weeks of submitting their work for publication approval (subject to annual leave and other service pressures).
-For specific review cutoff dates please see our publication of results policy.
-1. After the DATAPAST templates have been reviewed and completed by users (alongside any amendments to work, where appropriate), the work will be submitted to NHS England for an approval decision.
+1. After the DATAPAST templates have been reviewed and completed by Users (alongside any amendments to work, where appropriate), the work will be submitted to the DHSC for an approval decision.
-1. NHS England typically responds within 2 weeks (subject to annual leave and service pressures).
+1. The DHSC typically responds within 2-4 weeks (subject to annual leave and service pressures).

-Please refer to the [policies for researchers page](https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) for full details of the publication review process, which now incorporates the Clinical DATAPAST function.

-Please reach out to your co-pilot in the meantime if you have any questions, or post them in the user slack channel.
+Please reach out to your Co-pilot in the meantime if you have any questions, or post them in the opensafely-users Slack channel, or alternatively, email publications@opensafely.org with your enquiry.

 The OpenSAFELY Leadership Team.

-[^1]: GPs, including clinicians from other relevant professions with the necessary experience and skills to provide project-specific advice